-FSEOG is for students who are Pell Grant eligible, enrolled at least half-time (6 units) and demonstrate exceptional financial need.
-Awarded based on availability of funds.
+FSEOG is for students who are Pell Grant eligible, enrolled at least half-time (6 units), and demonstrate exceptional financial need.
+Awarded based on the availability of funds.
 Students must be enrolled in at least 6 units to be considered.

 FWS allows students to earn money while attending college.
-Students must be enrolled at least half-time (6 units), be Pell eligible and demonstrate exceptional need.
-Awarded based on availability of funds.
-Must contact the Financial Aid Office for current filing deadline for consideration of this award.
+Students must be enrolled at least half-time (6 units), be Pell-eligible and demonstrate exceptional need.
+Awarded based on the availability of funds.
+Must contact the Financial Aid Office for the current filing deadline for consideration of this award.

-The BOGW waives the enrollment fees if the student is a California resident and meets one of the following conditions:
+The CCPG waives the enrollment fees if the student is a California resident and meets one of the following conditions:

-- Method A: Student (Parent/s if student is dependent) is receiving TANF/ Cal WoORKS benefits, SSI or General Assistance, Current proof of benefits is required.
+- Method A: Student (Parent/s if the student is dependent) is receiving TANF/ Cal WORKS benefits, SSI, or General Assistance, Current proof of benefits is required.

-- Method B: Student income (Parent/s' income, if student is dependent) Meets the household size and income bracket determined by CSAC.
+- Method B: Student income (Parent/s' income, if the student is dependent) Meets the household size and income bracket determined by California Student Aid Commission.

 (no cash award)

 Students must be enrolled in at least 6 units to be considered.
-U.S. Department of Education pays interest while borrower is in school at least half time; student must have financial need.
+U.S. Department of Education pays the interest while the borrower is in school at least half time; student must have financial need.